 The Company and Allen were successful in having the California judgment domesticated.
 Further, the Company and Allen were successful in "charging" Biovest and securing an order that Biovest transfer the Cell-Bank to the Company and Allen.
-However, the transfer has not occurred because recently Amerimmune's purported successor-in-interest, Maya, Inc. ("Maya"), has sought to intervene in the case, alleging a competing right to the Cell-Bank.
-The Court recently heard oral argument on Maya's Motion to Intervene and has taken the Motion under advisement.
-If Maya's Motion to Intervene is denied, the Cell-Bank will be transferred to the Company and Allen, and the litigation will be concluded (absent an appeal).
-Alternatively, if Maya's Motion to Intervene is granted, the Cell-Bank will not be transferred to any person or entity pending a determination by the Court of the parties' respective rights to the Cell-Bank.
+However, the transfer has not occurred because Amerimmune's purported successor-in-interest, Maya, Inc. ("Maya"), has intervened, alleging a competing right to the Cell-Bank.
+The Cell-Bank will not be transferred to any person or entity pending a determination by the Court of the parties' respective rights to the Cell-Bank.